ThatNintendoNerd/Smush-Material-Research/prm.md

 </div>

 ## PRM Color Channels
-Despite often being very colorful (pink/cyan) when previewed in an image editor, *PRM maps do not contain color data*.
+Although PRM maps are often very colorful (pink/cyan) when previewed in an image editor, *PRM maps do not contain color data*.
 Avoid saving PRM maps as DDS or Nutexb with srgb formats.
 Srgb formats have names that end in _SRGB.
 When rendering in programs such as Maya or Blender, set the PRM maps to raw, non color data, or linear to ensure